gura-lang/gura/README.md

 6. Launch the install and follow instructions.

 7. You can find Gura folder in Start Menu.
-Launch `Gura Console` and try short script:
+Launch `Gura Console` and try some scripts:

 		>>> println(1..5)
 		1